 - 2 cups chopped romaine lettuce

 To make chickpea hummus

-- Combine all of the chickpea hummus ingredients in a food processor, stopping occasionally to scrape down the sides, until the hummus is completely creamy.
+- Combine chickpeas, aquafaba (chickpea brine), garlic, tahini, lemon juice, and salt in a food processor.
+(Depending on your chickpeas, you may need two or three Tablespoons of aquafaba to reach your preferred amount of creaminess.)
+Stop occasionally to scrape down the sides of the food processor, until the hummus is completely creamy.
 Remove from food processor and set aside.

 To make black bean hummus

-- Combine all of the black bean hummus ingredients in a food processor, stopping occasionally to scrape down the sides, until the hummus is completely creamy.
+- Combine black beans, garlic, tahini, lemon juice, cumin, and salt in a food processor.
+Stop occasionally to scrape down the sides, until the hummus is completely creamy.
 Remove from food processor and set aside.

 To make the wraps

 - Warm tortillas in a dry skillet or grill pan on both sides on a medium heat, or warm them in the microwave for about 30 seconds.
 (Tortillas are more pliable and easier to roll into a wrap if they are warm.)Fill warmed tortillas with spoonfuls of rice, chickpea hummus, black bean hummus, romaine, and turnip pickles.
 Fold each wrap like a burrito.

 - (Optional) Warm each wrap in a grill pan, starting with the seam side down.
 Brown each side for a few minutes until they get good, dark grill marks.